Cant (road and rail): Off-camber

 The AVUS race track in Berlin featured 43 degrees of camber on its north corner until the 1960s.

 An off-camber corner is lower on the outside of a turn than on the inside, and is described as the opposite of a banked turn, or as a negative-bank turn.
 Off-camber corners are both feared and celebrated by skilled drivers.
 Handling them is a major factor in skilled vehicle control, both single-track and automotive; both engine-powered and human-powered vehicles; both on and off closed courses; and both on and off paved surfaces.

 On race courses, they are one of a handful of engineering factors at the disposal of a course designer in order to challenge and test drivers' skills.
 Off-camber corners were described by a training guide for prospective racers as "the hardest corners you will encounter" on the track.
 Many notable courses such as Riverside International Raceway combine off-camber corners with elevation and link corners for extra driver challenge.

 On the street, they are a feature of some of the world's most celebrated paved roads, such as The "Dragon" (US 129) through Deals Gap and the "Diamondback" (NC 226A) in North Carolina, Route 78 in Ohio, Route 125 in Pennsylvania, Route 33 in California, and Betws-y-Coed Triangle in Snowdonia National Park in Wales.

 To mountain bikers and motorcyclists on trails and dirt tracks, off-camber corners are also challenging, and can be either an engineered course feature, or a natural feature of single-track trails.
-In cyclocross, off-camber sections are very common as the courses snake around ridges, adding difficulty.
+In cyclocross, off-camber sections are common as the courses snake around ridges, adding difficulty.

 Camber in virtual race circuits is carefully controlled by video game race simulators to achieve the designer's desired level of difficulty.